 Pink can come across as too sweet and girly – to counteract this you could introduce a neutral color or hints of dark charcoal, brown or black.

 Orange is becoming increasingly popular and this year’s oranges are rich, cozy and slightly spiced but be aware that orange can make a room look smaller, so make sure you only use orange in a room with lots of natural light.

 Associated with: Promotes feelings of well-being and harmony, nature, security, stability

-Best for: The colour green is known to aid concentration, making it a good colour for offices and study areas and bathrooms.
+Best for: The color green is known to aid concentration, making it a good color for offices and study areas and bathrooms.

-Green can make people complacent or too laid back, so inject different shades of green such as deep olive or the colour of new leaves to make the room fresh.
+Green can make people complacent or too laid back, so inject different shades of green such as deep olive or the color of new leaves to make the room fresh.

 Associated with: Soothing and calming, loyalty, serenity, authority, protection, contemplative, prevents nightmares, promotes intellectual thought and is believed to keep hunger at bay.

 Depending of the natural light in the room, Blue can look cold and therefore be unwelcoming.
 To prevent this make sure you choose a blue with a warm undertone such as oceanic turquoise or shades of wispy clouds.

 Yellow should not be used for a bedrooms as it is not a very restful color.
 Yellow ranges from soft creamy butter to deep amber and is a friendly and inviting color.
 Be careful with yellow as some stronger shades can enhance feelings of emotional distress.